 Bottom line

 While Safari Private Browsing does provide certain privacy benefits, it is not a foolproof solution for securing your information online.
-It's crucial to be aware of its limitations and explore alternatives, such as VPNs or privacy-focused browsers, to enhance your online privacy and security.
+It's crucial to be aware of its limitations and explore alternatives, such as a high-quality VPN or a privacy-focused browser, to enhance your online privacy and security.